 The safety and welfare of our students

-The Head of Student Services, Kathryn Caulfield, is the senior member of staff responsible for Safeguarding and offers support and guidance to staff and students about all aspects of student welfare.
+The Head of Student Services, Kathryn Mogford, is the senior member of staff responsible for Safeguarding and offers support and guidance to staff and students about all aspects of student welfare.

 The College is committed to providing our students with a safe and secure environment.
 It was noted in the recent student and parent surveys that 98% of our students and parents believe that The Henley College is a safe place to be.

 The College believes strongly that our students and staff respect the rights of others, report inappropriate behaviour and do not tolerate or accept any form of bullying or discrimination.

 The College has a dedicated Safeguarding Team and the Designated Safeguarding Person, Kathryn Mogford, is responsible for child protection and safeguarding matters.
 All staff have received safeguarding and Prevent training.

 The College has a zero tolerance policy for both substance and alcohol misuse.
 No student must be under the influence of, or have possession of drugs or alcohol during the College day.